recurze/Parallel_LaplacianSolver/README.md

 This repository will contain the implementation of the algorithm presented in [this paper][paper].
 The paper describes a random walk based method to solve an important class of Laplacian Systems (Lx = b), called "one-sink" systems, where exactly one of the coordinates of b is negative.
+The documentation of the source code and the results of the expermentation can also be found in this repo.

 ## Problem Statement
 You are given an undirected positive weighted connected graph G = (V, E, w) with